pat351/ConferenceVision_rqkjjegz/ConferenceVision/ConferenceVision/Resources/HowToGainAchievements.md

 ## This is broken, I should have earned an achievement!

+Email your photo(s) to [david.ortinau@microsoft.com](mailto:david.ortinau@microsoft.com).

 The vision model needs training, and that's an iterative process.
-If you have taken a photo that you are certain should have gained you an achievement, please email that photo with the details to david.ortinau@microsoft.com to be included in the next training set.
+If you have taken a photo that you are certain should have gained you an achievement, please email that photo with the details to [david.ortinau@microsoft.com](mailto:david.ortinau@microsoft.com) to be included in the next training set.
 During Build we will work to update the model daily and ship new builds to AppCenter.